AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-stream-views.md

    - **Id** ­­­- Enter *MyData.PumpTemperatureView*.

-   - **Name** - Optionally, give the stream view a different name.
+   - **Name** - (Optional) Give the stream view a different name.
 Leave this field blank to use the Id as the name.

    - **SourceType** - From the list, select *MyData.PumpState*.